JoFrhwld/tidynorm/cran-comments.md

-## v0.3.1
+## v0.4.0

-Addresses warnings caused by RcppArmadillo update
+This update contains some bug fixes, as well as new options setting.

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔